Skip to content

 A great example of gender-based herbalism is the herb: black cohosh.

-To show a technical example, when you use an isolate form of this herb that has been standardized to specific percentages of different active compounds (2.5% triterpene glycosides measured as 27-deoxyactein) you end up with a substance that is very specific to modulating estrogen levels.
+To show a technical example, when you use an form of this herb that has been standardized to specific percentages of different active compounds (2.5% triterpene glycosides measured as 27-) you end up with a substance that is very specific to modulating estrogen levels.
 Therefore, because women are the estrogen dominant gender, this preparation is more specific to their hormonal needs.

 I know exactly what you must be thinking.
 At the beginning of this article, I made the blunt statement, “There is no such thing as a gender-specific herb”.